digshake/CSJavaWUSTL/_sources/Module8-Inheritance/assignment.rst

 update()
 ----------------------------------

 * Updating a ZombieSimulator largely defers to its Entities to each update.
 Put another way, each of the entities should have its update method called.
-Each Entity will need the complete list of active entities passed to it, so that it can properly simulate its update.
+Each Entity will need the complete array of active entities passed to it, so that it can properly simulate its update.

 * Calling ``update(entities)`` on an Entity will return an ``Entity`` (which could be either a Zombie or Nonzombie) as a result of the update.
-Make sure that this ``Entity`` is properly stored in the array so that the simulation can continue.
+Make sure that this ``Entity`` is properly stored in the instance's array of Entities so that the simulation can continue.

 main(args)
 ----------------------------------